D'Hask

-D'Hask is a rock band from Brunei Darussalam.
+D'Hask is a Bruneian rock band.
 Formed in 1999, the band consists of main vocalist/rhythm guitarist K-Roll, lead guitarist Daus, bassist Reme, vocalist/keyboardist Syarif and drummer Luffy.

 Over the years, D'Hask has released several EP albums and singles.
 Their single 'Usang 12' topped the local Pelangi FM charts for 14 consecutive weeks.
 Other hits include 'Kamu, Adalah Mimpi Burukku', 'Hanya Sedikit', 'Seberapa Detik Menyentuhmu' and 'Tempat Ku'.

 Formation

 D'Hask was officially formed in February 1999 with K-Roll, Syarif, Hanif and Saiful under the name 'The Hask'.
 The Hask performed on three occasions, with the Malaysian band Spring in 1999, with the Malaysian comedy group Senario in 2000 and lastly, another concert in 2001.
 After that, the band decided to go on a short hiatus.

 In 2004, The Hask, then already called D'Hask, resurfaced in the Brunei music scene with a slight change in their line-up.
 Reme has replaced Saiful as the bassist in 2002 and Luffy replaced Hanif as their drummer in 2003.
 In 2007, Daus joined the band as their lead guitarist.
 The band line-up has since remained unchanged.